 The key to vulnerability management is remembering that the people who find the problems don’t fix them.
 That’s a separate duty.
 Your infrastructure team should have at least one person on staff with the knowledge to deploy patches each month as they come out.
 Your web app developers should be able to fix security bugs the same way they fix other bugs.

 I look at it like a player-coach relationship.
 The vulnerability management team finds issues and points them out to the operational team.
 It helps immensely if the members of the vulnerability management team once did this same type of work and can occasionally lend an ear and even some advice.
 This fosters a more effective professional relationship.
+One way or another, find ways to collaborate so both teams set and reach goals and benefit.

 Other skills useful for vulnerability management